Zmote/mastodon_journalists/README.md

 # mastodon_journalists

-A wanted to make the list down below a little more accessible.
+A wanted to make the list (as of 08.11.2022) down below a little more accessible.
 Don't judge me for the code, I just haphazardly put something together. :)

 ## List